Vishnu262003/The-Student-Spot-Summer-Internship-May-2025/README.md

-BFS & DFS Graph Traversal:
-This task demonstrates how to perform Breadth-First Search (BFS) and Depth-First Search (DFS) on an undirected graph, including disconnected components.
+TASK-1: Understanding Graph Traversals: This task demonstrates how to perform Breadth-First Search (BFS) and Depth-First Search (DFS) on an undirected graph, including disconnected components.
 It uses a class-based Python implementation for clarity and scalability.
-Key Features
+Key Features:
 Graph is implemented using an adjacency list with defaultdict(list) Supports adding edges
 Includes: